 There is plenty of advice on Twitter and other social media about how to improve website conversion.
 ConversionXL, Widerfunnel, and Hubspot to name but a few.
 Despite this many organisations continue to make some basic errors that seriously limit their ability to improve sales and revenues from website optimisation.
 Below are some of the most fundamental mistakes that organisations tend to make:

 1. Don’t fully integrate web analytics tracking and reporting.

-The saying that if you don’t measure something you can’t identify if you are improving or not rings true with website optimization.
-Unless you have reliable web analytics monitoring and reporting of your KPIs from the beginning to the end of the user journey you will never really know how your site is performing and what impact tactical changes have on your revenues or other primary objectives of your site.
+The saying that if you don’t measure something you can’t identify if you are improving or not rings true with website optimisation.
+Unless you have reliable web analytics monitoring and reporting of your KPIs from the beginning to the end of the user journey you will never really know how your site is performing and what impact tactical changes have on your revenues.
 You will also struggle to prioritise effectively as you need web analytics to identify the value of each step in the user journey.

 They are also important to validate test results and check the robustness of uplifts.
 A/B testing solutions only support certain browsers and devices and need to be configured to ensure they cover all important use cases.
 What if your test doesn’t include an alternative user journey?
 Your web analytics can help identify these kinds of problems so that you can fix them.

 This kind of measurement is meaningless as conversion rates continuously fluctuate due to many factors.
 Competitor activity, website bugs, traffic source, advertising spend and the weather are just a few of the factors that can cause your conversion rate to change.
 Because of this you can only be confident that a change to your website is the reason for a significant uplift or decline in conversion by running an A/B or multivariate test.

 These kinds of experiments allow you to isolate the impact of the difference in the customer experience by having a control.
 This is achieved by randomly splitting traffic to both experiences and so all other drivers of your conversion rate should influence both variants equally.